Gummy Bear Implants

 The cohesive gel allows the implant to hold its shape and it is available in a variety of shapes.
 Also, learn about Liposuction.

 Most breast implants are made of either saline solution or silicone gel.
 But gummy bear implants are made of high-strength silicone gel and feature a textured shell.

 Their advantage compared to other implants is that they stay in place, and they create a very natural look.
-The biggest drawback with this type of implant is that it requires a larger incision than other implant types.
+The biggest drawback with this type of implant is that it requires a larger or longer incision than other implant types.

 Teardrop implants offer numerous benefits to women.
 They are a much safer option because they have a much lower rupture rate.

 On other hand round implants may be filled with silicone or saline, depending on your personal preference.